jondot/pcwr/README.md

 _Administrative note<<EOF_:

 > This may come as a lengthy information-packed read.
-You can put the blame on me for this one because I wanted to increase the value for the reader as much as possible and pack something that could have been a lengthy book, into a single highly concentrated no-bullshit article.
+You can put the blame on me for this one, because I wanted to increase the value for the reader as much as possible, and pack something that could have been a lengthy book, into a single highly concentrated no-bullshit article.

 > As an experiment, I also put most of the example code in a repository including the source of this article.
 Please feel free to fork and apply contributions of any kind, I'll gladly accept pull requests.